Akron Is Planning To Build A Statue Honoring LeBron James

 LeBron James is viewed by many as being the best player to ever play the great game of basketball.
-A hot debate has been raging for the past few years about whether James has officially passed Michael Jordan of the greatest NBA player of all-time.
+A hot debate has been raging for the past few years about whether James has officially passed Michael Jordan as the greatest NBA player of all-time.
 Some still believe that Jordan will never be passed, but James has certainly made his name one for the history books.

 It was only a matter of time before his hometown, Akron, Ohio, decided to honor him for his success.
 That time has seemingly come to fruition.